hhl/hhl/sddm-themes-hhl/README.md

  The themes for siduction have other release names!

 - mammoth has just another background and i play more with the technik, so it is better to use deepspace, you can change the background by your own!
 - Take a look to the sources!

+- no $user pics are displayed and no $user-name is automaticly displayed in the userName field if you want it? read the sources!
+  $user-pictures? no chance!
+  all this fancy stuff is disabled!

 ---